The Lighthouse helped Yerko Difonis expand his knowledge of music and cope with his vision loss.

 "I guess," said Yerko about his talent, "it's some sort of gift."

 Support Lighthouse International in its mission to help the visually impaired live safe, happy, and independent lives.
-The Lighthouse depends on the generosity of people like you, so please donate today!
+Read more Voices of Hope stories. /donate-volunteer/donate/voices">The Lighthouse depends on the generosity of people like you, so please donate today!